 Let’s look at two different tools to illustrate how easy even the command line installation can be.
 Our examples are for Debian-based distributions and Fedora-based distributions.
 The Debian-based distros will use the apt-get tool for installing software and Fedora-based distros will require the use of the yum tool.
 Both work very similarly.
 We’ll illustrate using the apt-get command.
 Let’s say you want to install the wget tool (which is a handy tool used to download files from the command line).
 To install this using apt-get, the command would like like this:

 sudo apt-get install wget?

 The sudo command is added because you need super user privileges in order to install software.
 Similarly, to install the same software on a Fedora-based distribution, you would first su to the super user (literally issue the command su and enter the root password), and issue this command:

 That’s all there is to installing software on a Linux machine.
 It’s not nearly as challenging as you might think.
 Still in doubt?
 Recall the Easy Lamp Server Installation from earlier?
 With a single command:

 You can install a complete LAMP (Linux Apache MySQL PHP) server on either a server or desktop distribution.
 It really is that easy.

 If you’re looking for one of the most reliable, secure, and dependable platforms for both the desktop and the server, look no further than one of the many Linux distributions.
-With Linux you can assure your desktops will be free of trouble, your servers up, and your support requests at a minimum.
+With Linux you can assure your desktops will be free of trouble, your servers up, and your support requests minimal.